Batman: Mystery of the Batwoman

-Batman: Mystery of the Batwoman is a 2003 American animated superhero film based on the animated series The New Batman Adventures.
+Batman: Mystery of the Batwoman is a 2003 American animated superhero film based on The New Batman Adventures (1997–1999).
 Released in the U.S. in October 2003, the film was produced by Warner Bros.
-Animation and is the fourth film in the DC Animated Universe, taking place between the end of The New Batman Adventures and the flashback sequence depicted in Batman Beyond: Return of the Joker.
+Animation and is the fourth film in the DC Animated Universe.

 Plot

-After the events of The New Batman Adventures, the Joker and Harley Quinn have been married and are on their honeymoon out of Gotham City, leaving Batman and Robin to face a brand new mystery, a new heroine, Batwoman has arrived in the city whose identity is a mystery.
+Batman and Robin face a brand-new mystery; a new heroine, Batwoman, has arrived in the city, whose identity is a mystery.
 While she claims to fight for justice, Batwoman forsakes Batman's code to never take a life.
 Batman must figure out who she is, while stopping the Penguin and Rupert Thorne from selling illegal weapons to the fictional nation of Kasnia.
 The two villains employ gangster Carlton Duquesne to provide protection.

 Batman, with Robin, sets out to stop Batwoman from making mistakes as she tries to take out the villains and as he encounters numerous twists, setbacks, and apparent false leads in determining her true identity.
-The newest gadget on display is a wind glider used by Batwoman that utilizes some of the most advanced technology ever seen in Gotham City.
 Bruce Wayne, Batman's alter ego, also becomes romantically involved with Kathy Duquesne, the crime boss' daughter.